OPEX – Operating Expenses and NOE – Non Operating Expenses

 Operating expenses are the day-to-day costs of running a business.
 These are the expenses a company incurs in its normal business operations.
 Common examples of operating expenses include rent for office space, employee salaries, utility bills, and office supplies.

 Operating expenses are like the regular bills you pay at home for necessities such as electricity, water, and groceries.
 For a business, these are the essential costs that keep the operations running smoothly.
-They are ongoing and necessary for the core functioning of the business.
-That is why it is critical to have cash flow.
+It is important to keep breaking these down in order to get a clear picture of all expenses.
+For example overheads can generally be broken down into general administrative expenses, occupancy costs, IT & Computer costs and so forth.
+Operating expenses are ongoing and necessary for the core functioning of the business.
+That is why it is also critical to have a good cash flow.

 Examples of Operating Expenses: